The Five Best Marijuana Stocks That Pay Dividends

 But that’s not to say they aren’t out there.
 You just need to know where to look…

 The existence of pure-play pot stocks has been brief and erratic.
 The ups have been big.
 And so have the downs.
 While that’s not unexpected in a growth industry, whipsawing price swings have scared away a lot of the “smart money.”
 The uncertainty and lack of stability have produced more questions than answers for some investors.

 Nonetheless, there is some certainty in the cannabis industry.
 For starters, cannabis has had a major economic impact.
 And that impact is expected only to grow.
-According to the Marijuana Business Factbook, in 2019, cannabis had an estimated $40 billion impact in the U.S. That impact is expected to more than triple in the next few years.
+According to the Marijuana Business Factbook, in 2019, cannabis had an estimated $40 billion impact in the U.S. That impact is expected to more than triple as more states move towards legalization.

 It’s safe to say that a lot of money is going to change hands in the name of marijuana.
 It’s going to make some people very rich.
 And meanwhile, a lot of fledgling marijuana companies will fail.
 According to the Small Business Association, 30% of new businesses fail during the first two years of opening.
 The failure rate more than doubles when you stretch the timeline to 10 years.